 Bob McNally

 Alan Fleischmann

-The position, there is no firm like your firm, that's independent from what I can tell when I talk to CEOs, and I talk to people about what you do and how you advise them.
-I hear over and over again the same thing, which is there's no there's no firm, it's independent, like yours, and there's no firm that actually is as current as you are, you know, meaning that you deal with what's happening in the moment.
-But you also lay out you're not afraid to lay out, as I said earlier, what's around the corner?
-What could be around the corner?
-For a lot of, you know, a lot of firms, if they do what they do.
-They're very caveat it, you know, they like to put all the caveats out there.
+There is no firm like your firm.
+It's independent, from what I can tell when I talk to CEOs and others about what you do and how you advise them.
+I hear the same thing over and over: there's no firm that's independent like yours, and no firm that's as current as you are — meaning you deal with what's happening in the moment, but you also aren't afraid to lay out, as I said earlier, what's around the corner, what could be around the corner.
+A lot of firms, if they do what you do, are very caveated; they like to put all the caveats out there.

+Bob McNally